Relf sisters

-The Relf Sisters, Minnie Lee and Mary Alice Relf (who were 12 and 14 years old in 1973, respectively), are two African-American sisters who were involuntarily sterilized by tubal ligation by a federally funded family planning clinic in Montgomery, Alabama in 1973.
-News coverage of a class-action lawsuit filed by the Southern Poverty Law Center brought the fact of U.S. government-funded sterilization abuse to the national spotlight.
+Minnie Lee and Mary Alice Relf (who were 12 and 14 years old in 1973, respectively) are two African-American sisters who were involuntarily sterilized by tubal ligation by a federally funded family planning clinic in Montgomery, Alabama in 1973.
+News coverage of a class-action lawsuit filed by the Southern Poverty Law Center brought U.S. government-funded sterilization abuse to the national spotlight.

 Relf family background and context

 Mary Alice and Minnie Lee are the youngest of six children born to Lonnie and Minnie Relf.
 The Relf family experienced poverty while living in Montgomery, Alabama.
 Lonnie Relf, having been injured in a car accident, was unable to work and neither he nor his wife, Minnie, were able to read or write.
-The family received support from the Montgomery, Alabama Community Action Committee which, in 1971, relocated the family to live in public housing.
+The family received support from the Montgomery, Alabama, Community Action Committee which, in 1971, relocated the family to live in public housing.